 Family Health History – Why the Past and Present is Important to your Future

-- by Jessica Greenwood, MS, LGC ·
+- By Jessica Greenwood, MS, LGC ·

 The holidays are a time to gather with family, tell stories, reminisce, and remember.
 This spirit of sharing makes it an opportune time to talk about your family’s ethnic origins and how relatives are connected.
 You may wish to start creating your family tree while you have access to relatives you don’t see often that can answer your questions.
 The holidays are also a valuable opportunity to talk about your family’s health history, both past and present, to help inform your personal health in the future.